avante-garde/transactions/README.md

 # Instructions
 ______________
+#### Created using: Express.js, Node.js, PostgreSQL, Sequelize, JavaScript

-## I included a seed.js file to speed up the testing process instead of posting each transaction individually.
+#### I included a seed.js file to speed up the testing process instead of posting each transaction individually.
 Additional transactions can be added by posting to localhost:8080/api/transactions.

 ### 0. Clone the repository.
 * SSH: 'git clone git@github.com:avante-garde/transactions.git' or